BricsCAD provides a rich toolset to control 2D and 3D geometric models with parameters of different kinds. This includes:

 To create a user-defined parameter, see Creating a New Parameter.

 To create a configuration parameter for a design table, see Creating a design table to drive Parametric Blocks parameters.

-Set an expression to a parameter
+Define an expression for a parameter

-Defining and dependent parameters
+Defining dependent parameters

-In expressions, you can use both names of global parameters and numbers.
+In expressions, you can use both: names of global parameters and numbers.
 This is known as a 'non-constant expression'.
 If a non-constant expression is set to a parameter, its icon changes from an open padlock () to a closed padlock (), in the Mechanical Browser:

 Parameters of Associative Arrays

 Properties of associative arrays that can be controlled with an expression: